Controllable Reference Guided Diffusion with Local Global Fusion for Real World Remote Sensing Image Super Resolution: Conclusion

 \section{Conclusion}

-In this paper, we proposed CRefDiff, a novel controllable reference-based diffusion framework for remote sensing image RefSR in real-world scenarios.
-To address the large resolution gap and complex land-cover variations commonly found in corss-sensor satellite imagery, CRefDiff integrates powerful generative priors from pretrained Stable Diffusion models with a dual-branch fusion mechanism that captures both local textures and global contextual information from the reference image.
+In this paper, we cast remote sensing RefSR as a multi-sensor data fusion task and propose CRefDiff, a novel controllable reference-guided diffusion framework designed for real-world remote sensing image RefSR.
+To address the large resolution gap and complex land-cover variations commonly found in corss-sensor satellite imagery, CRefDiff integrates powerful generative priors from a pretrained generative model with a dual-branch fusion mechanism that captures both local textures and global contextual information from the reference image.
 Specifically, a Change-Aware Attention block is designed to selectively inject fine-grained local details, while a Semantic Token Aggregation module distills global features from DiNOv2 embeddings to provide contextual guidance.
 Moreover, we introduce two optional inference strategies---Better Start for faster denoising and reference strength control for adaptive reference information modulation---making the framework both efficient and interactive.

 To support future research in this direction, we construct Real-RefRSSRD, the first real-world RefSR dataset featuring HR NAIP and LR Sentinel-2 pairs with diverse land-cover dynamics and temporal gaps.
 Extensive experiments show that CRefDiff achieves state-of-the-art performance on Real-RefRSSRD across multiple quantitative and perceptual metrics, and also brings tangible benefits to downstream tasks such as scene classification and semantic segmentation.
 These results underscore the potential of CRefDiff in advancing high spatiotemporal resolution image generation for remote sensing applications. {